mirkasjim/wagtail-example/TESTING_dockercompose.md

 Docker Compose Wagtail - python, postgres
 =========================================

-This is a docker-compose version of the Lando example tests:
+This is a docker compose version of the Lando example tests:

 Start up tests
 --------------